Alternating minimization for generalized rank one matrix sensing: Sharp predictions from a random initialization: Introduction

 where the notation $\lesssim$ hides polylogarithmic factors in $n$.
-Note that this guarantee is fully non-asymptotic and achieves the optimal $1/\sqrt{n}$ rate; see Theorem~\ref{thm:one-step} for the formal claim.
-Our deterministic predictions themselves are explicit, and in turn enable a transparent analysis of the iterations even when the algorithm is initialized at random.
-In particular, at random initialization, the parallel component satisfies $\parcompX_{0} \asymp d^{-1/2}$; consequently, in order for the predictions $\parcompdetX_{t+1}, \perpcompdetX_{t+1}$ to provide non-trivial information at random initialization in the near-linear regime $n \asymp d$, we require the $n^{-1/2}$-rate in the inequality~\eqref{eq:conc-intro}.
+Note that this guarantee is fully non-asymptotic; see Theorem~\ref{thm:one-step} for the formal claim.
+This presents a significant improvement over previous work~\citep{chandrasekher2021sharp}, which applies Gaussian comparison inequalities to obtain a sub-optimal rate of $n^{-1/4}$ on the orthogonal component $\perpcompX_{t}$.
+Crucially, this improvement enables a sharp analysis from a random initialization, when the parallel component satisfies $\parcompX_{0}\asymp d^{-1/2}$.
 See Section~\ref{sec:one-step-main} for a detailed discussion.

-\item[(b)] We use our deterministic predictions to execute an iterate-by-iterate analysis of the algorithm from a random initialization for two canonical choices of the function $\psi$: the identity function, corresponding to the blind deconvolution problem, and the sign function, corresponding to such a problem with one-bit measurements.
+\item \textbf{Fine-grained convergence guarantees.} We use our deterministic one-step predictions to execute an iterate-by-iterate analysis of the algorithm from a random initialization for two canonical choices of the function $\psi$: the identity function, corresponding to the blind deconvolution problem, and the sign function, corresponding to such a problem with one-bit measurements.
 This analysis reveals several similarities and differences between these models.
-On the one hand, both models exhibit sharp linear convergence (see Definition~\ref{def:linear-convergence}) with rate $\asymp d/n$, thus rigorously justifying the phenomenon that ``larger problems are harder" to optimize; this was observed by~\citet[][see Figure 1]{agarwal2012fast} on a related problem, but only based on proving upper bounds on the rate.
+On the one hand, both models exhibit sharp linear convergence (see Definition~\ref{def:linear-convergence}) with rate $\asymp d/n$, thus rigorously justifying the phenomenon that ``larger problems are harder" to optimize; this was observed by~\cite[][see Figure 1]{agarwal2012fast} on a related problem, but only based on proving upper bounds on the rate.
 On the other hand, the two models that we consider exhibit distinct behavior in low noise problems, in which the linear model converges to the level $\sigma^2 d/n$ and the non-linear model converges to the level $(1 + \sigma^2) d/n$.
-See Theorems~\ref{thm:global-conv-linear} and~\ref{thm:global-conv-nonlinear} for precise statements. \end{itemize}
+See Theorems~\ref{thm:global-conv-linear} and~\ref{thm:global-conv-nonlinear} for precise statements. \end{enumerate}